-Monophyly of the subgenera and infrageneric relationships - Several moderately to strongly supported clades broadly correspond to currently recognized sections or subsections based on previous molecular phylogenetic studies (see Rønsted et al., 2008) and morphology (sections Pharmacosycea, Oreosycea, Americana, Galoglychia, Adenosperma s.l., Sycomorus s.l., Sycocarpus, Eriosycea, and subsections Malvanthera, Conosycea, Urostigma, Ficus and Frutescentiae).
-Only three of the six Ficus subgenera currently recognized based on morphology (Berg and Corner, 2005) are recovered as monophyletic with strong support.
-These are: Sycomorus (BP=71, PP{MrBayes}=0.75, PP{BEAST}=1.00); Sycidium (BP=100, PP{MrBayes}=1.00, PP{BEAST}=1.00).
+Monophyly of the subgenera and infrageneric relationships.- Several moderately to strongly supported clades broadly correspond to currently recognized sections or subsections based on previous molecular phylogenetic studies (see Rønsted et al. 2008) and morphology (sections Pharmacosycea, Oreosycea, Americana, Galoglychia, Adenosperma s.l., Sycomorus s.l., Sycocarpus, Eriosycea, and subsections Malvanthera, Conosycea, Urostigma, Ficus, and Frutescentiae).
+Only 3 of the 6 Ficus subgenera currently recognized based on morphology (Berg and Corner 2005) are recovered as monophyletic with strong support.
+These are: Sycomorus (BP = 71, $PP{MrBaves} = 0.75, PP{BEAST} = 1.00); Sycidium (BP = 100, 100); Sycidium (BP = 100);$ $PP{MrBayes} = 1.00$, $PP{BEAST} = 1.00$); and Synoecia (BP = 100, $PP{MrBayes} = 1.00, PP{BEAST} = 1.00$).
 Relationships of deeper nodes are not strongly supported.
-The first split within Ficus is between section Pharmacosycea (BP=100, PP{MrBayes}=1.00, PP{BEAST}=1.00) and the remainder of Ficus (BP=39, PP{MrBayes}=0.88, PP{BEAST}=0.85).
-The next split is between a clade with all members of subgenus Urostigma except subsection Urostigma (BP=100, PP{MrBayes}=1.00, PP{BEAST}=1.00) and a clade with members of subsection Urostigma, subgenus Sycomorus and all other dioecious figs (BP=66, PP{MrBayes}=0.95, PP{BEAST}=1.00).
+The first split within Ficus is between section Pharmacosycea (BP = 100, $PP{MrBayes} = 1.00$, $PP{BEAST} = 1.00$) and the remainder of Ficus (BP = 39, $PP{MrBayes}$ = 0.88, PP{BEAST} = 0.85).
+The next split is between a clade with all members of subgenus Urostigma except subsection Urostigma $(BP = 100, PP{MrBayes} = 1.00, PP{BEAST} = 1.00)$ and a clade with members of subsection Urostigma, subgenus Sycomorus and all other dioecious figs (BP = 66, $PP{MrBayes} = 0.95$, $PP{BEAST} = 1.00$).

-Exploration of bias in the Ficus phylogenetic trees - Previous molecular studies are similar in recovering section Pharmacosycea (pollinated by the genus Tetrapus) as sister to the other Ficus species.
-However, with the exception of the BEAST analysis by Xu et al. (2011), this relationship is supported by parsimony only (Table S5).
-The difference in likelihood scores between our best ML tree and the trees from analyses constrained to place either subgenus Sycomorus or a clade of subgenera (Sycomorus, Sycidium, Ficus and Synoecia) sister to the remaining Ficus were not significant (Table S2).
+Exploration of bias in the Ficus phylogenetic trees.-Previous molecular studies are similar in recovering section Pharmacosycea (pollinated by the genus Tetrapus) as sister to the other Ficus species.
+However, with the exception of the BEAST analysis by Xu et al. (2011), this relationship is supported by parsimony only (Supplementary Table S5).
+The difference in likelihood scores between our best ML tree and the trees from analyses constrained to place either subgenus Sycomorus or a clade of subgenera (Sycomorus, Sycidium, Ficus, and Synoecia) sister to the remaining Ficus were not significant (Supplementary Table S2).
 This confirms that relationships within Ficus are unstable along the backbone of the tree and should be regarded as uncertain.

-Analyses conducted to assess the impact of missing data on the accuracy of our phylogeny resulted in topologies that were congruent with the topology estimated from the global dataset (Table S2).
-It is noteworthy that using only Ficus species for which at least three gene regions were available slightly increases node support, but deeper nodes remain unresolved (not shown).
+Analyses conducted to assess the impact of missing data on the accuracy of our phylogeny resulted in topologies that were congruent with the topology estimated from the global data set (Supplementary Table S2).
+It is noteworthy that using only Ficus species for which at least 3 gene regions were available slightly increases node support, but deeper nodes remain unresolved (not shown).